-$$\operatorname{ext}(\{(p,q)\}) \equiv \{r \in \mathbb{Q} \mid p < r < q \}$$
+$$\operatorname{ext} \left(\left\{ \left\langle p,q \right\rangle \right\} \right) \, \equiv \, \left\{ r \in \mathbb{Q} \; \mid \; p < r < q \; \right\}$$

-In other intuitionistic and predicative foundations, as Aczel's CZF and Martin-Löf's type theory in [NPS90], another example of concrete space is that of real numbers.
-It is not so in our minimalist foundation, as we shall see later.
+In other constructive and predicative foundations, as Aczel's CZF and Martin-Löf's type theory in [NPS90], another example of concrete space is that of real numbers.
+It is not so in our MF, as we shall see later.
 Even when the topology of real numbers provides an example of concrete space, it is well known from Brouwer that a constructive pointwise development of analysis fails to get important properties [Tv88], as compactness of the closed interval [0,1], unless further principles, as the Fan Theorem, are assumed or some basic topological notions are changed as in Bishop's approach (see [Bis67, BB85, BR87]).
 An alternative approach to constructive topology, and analysis, is offered by formal topology.

-4.2 The pointfree approach of formal topology
+4.2 The predicative constructive pointfree approach of formal topology

 The approach of formal topology to pointfree topology was introduced by Per Martin-Löf and the second author in the 80s; the first published account is [Sam87].
 The intended foundation was then Martin-Löf's type theory MLTT in [NPS90].
 However, as underlined in the introduction of [Sam87], to the second author it was already clear that it was necessary to work with an explicit notion of subset, and with a primitive notion of proposition using the judgement that a proposition is true without any reference to proof-terms in [Mar85].
 Such a conception of subsets and propositions was later specified in [SV98] as a tool to be added on top of type theory.
-As noticed in [Mai98, Mai05b], working with existential quantifiers with no proof terms means that the axiom of choice no longer holds.
-This is different from MLTT where existential quantifications are identified with indexed sums, according to the proposition-as-set isomorphism, thus making the axiom of choice derivable (see [Mar84]).
+As noticed in [Mai98, Mai05a], working with existential quantifiers with no proof terms means that the axiom of choice no longer holds.
+This is different from MLTT where existential quantifications are identified with indexed sums, according to the propositionas-set isomorphism, thus making the axiom of choice (AC) derivable.
 Moreover, this explains why in formal topology, as developed by the second author, every use of the axiom of choice was explicit.
-Given that the notion of subset in [SV98] and a primitive notion of proof-irrelevant propositions have been incorporated in our minimalist foundation, all the main definitions and results on formal topology (by the second author) can be carried in it.
+Given that the notion of subset in [SV98] and a primitive notion of proof-irrelevant propositions have been incorporated in our Minimalist Foundation, all the main definitions and results on formal topology (by the second author) can be carried in it.
 Actually the combination of the tool of extensional subsets with the intensional MLTT partly anticipated the notion of two-level theory in [MS05], because subsets are not formally included in MLTT.

 The main idea of formal topology is to replace the notion of concrete space with an abstract axiomatization of the structure of open subsets, and then to recover its points in a formal way as suitable subsets of opens.
-The precise definition is reached by describing the structure of the set S of basic neighbourhoods in a concrete space (X, ext, S) with no mention of the set X.
+The precise definition is reached by describing the structure of the set S of basic neighbourhoods in a concrete space (X, ext, S) with no mention of the set X of points.